 images come from memories or emotions, and they can be a reference that provide a reassuring feeling of time continuity, creating a sense of comfort that eases the stress of life’s fragility, and provide an illusion of immortality.

-Images become symbols or structures to transition me to a different level of reality, and to another way of seeing and thinking.
-I create a world where the physical and the mystical co-exist.
+Images become symbols or structures to transition to a different level of reality, to another way of seeing and thinking, and to create a world where the physical and the mystical co-exist.
 Real or not real don’t matter.
-Art is my way to make possible the connection between mind-body and soul.
+Art is a way to make possible the connection between mind-body and soul.

 In the path of memory each individual's unique trace runs parallel to and crosses the paths of others as they move through time, creating a memory structure that influences events in our lives, our culture, our history.
 Along that path of memory its structure and lessons are reflected in our choices, thoughts, and actions.
 If we believe that our path of memory begins at birth, grows wide and deep in the mind, and ends when life ends, the question is: “Can memories live outside our minds?
 And how?”

 The series “Material Splendor,” explores the four classical natural elements (earth, water, fire, and air) and their manifestations: rocks, shells, vapors, liquids, gasses, and all that is visible and tangible.
 The work captures the mental process and the philosophical and psychological explorations that create and define the dream-like images in this series.

 “Metamorphosis 5” is inspired by the beauty and dancing energy of fire in multiple hues and consistencies.
 The circular forms reflect the constant cycle of creation and destruction.The imagined spectacle of the flame changes, and blends with the earth or with the air, and when extinguished returns to them for continuity.